 • An Anti-Anxiety Agent in Tea? - Dr. Weil, 3/11/04 - See L-theanine products at iHerb.

 • Sleep Problems, Anxiety May Be Connected - WebMD, 9/12/03 - "both sleep and mood problems may result from a lack of the same brain chemical ...
 The brain chemical -- gamma-aminobutryric acid, or GABA -- is involved in regulating brain activity ...
-Specifically, GABA deficiencies interfere with the most important stage of sleep -- the "deep" delta sleep" - See iHerb or Vitacosticon GABA products.
+Specifically, GABA deficiencies interfere with the most important stage of sleep -- the "deep" delta sleep" - See iHerb GABA products.

 • Exercise and Anxiety: High-Intensity Workouts Best - WebMD, 7/16/03